davidmoten/viem/README.md

 2 A1

 Rationale:
-This corresponds to an update of the metadata only for a vessel.
+This corresponds to an update of the metadata only for the EntityState.

 ### Metadata update only, stale